• Skip to primary navigation

 • keep an eye on the heat - start high and then lower it to have a nicely cooked fish with nice and crispy skin.

 Oh, you really must try this trout with potatoes recipe fairly soon!
-It will definitely become a regular.
+It will become a regular.

 FAQs